enckse/dotonex/README.md

 ## Goals

+* Utilize a backend service to authorize users
 * Support a port-restricted LAN (+wifi) in a controlled, physical area
 * Provide a singular authentication strategy for supported clients using peap+mschapv2 (no CA validation).
 * Windows 10